Port of La Romana (Casa de Campo)

-This port, still in its infancy in terms of development, is somewhat controversial.
-Most of the more interesting options (particularly golf, tennis, skeet-shooting and horseback riding) are available only through ships' shore excursions and there's a limited range of activities for independent travelers.
-In addition, some ships don't even call on this port until mid-afternoon or later which limits outdoor activities.
+The 7,000-acre resort village of Casa de Campo, which is like a town itself, is located in La Romana and features lots for cruise passengers to do and see.
+It's definitely the main draw during a day in port.
+Most of the more interesting options (particularly golf, tennis, skeet-shooting and horseback-riding) are available only through ship excursions, and a limited range of activities exist for independent-minded visitors.
+In addition, some ships don't even call on this port until mid-afternoon or later, which limits outdoor activities.

-Otherwise, independent-minded passengers are limited to exploring the area's nouvelle villages, such as the Marina (which is meant to replicate Portofino) and the more charming Altos de Chavon (which was designed to resemble an old Spanish town).
-Both have a handful of shops (designed to appeal more to Europeans than Americans, and pricey as you can probably imagine) and restaurants.
+With a couple of exceptions, passengers who want to venture out on their own are limited to exploring the area's nouvelle villages, such as The Marina (which is meant to replicate Portofino) and the more charming Altos de Chavon (which was designed to resemble an old Spanish town).
+Both have a handful of restaurants and shops, which are pricey and designed to appeal more to Europeans than to Americans.

 Currency & Best Way to Get Money

 The official currency is the Dominican Republic Peso (check www.xe.com for current exchange rates), but it is rarely a problem to use American dollars.
 ATMs are available throughout La Romana and inside Casa de Campo; they will dispense money in pesos.